Jomatam/aoc_2021/README.md

 You can run this code with your own input file. the file path needs to be relative to the root of the project.

-The project contains unit tests based on my input files.
-This allows you to make changes to the files and validate functional correctness.

  DISCLAIMERS:
  1. This is my first attempt dabbling in Go.
 As such, please do not use it as an example of idiomatic go.
 It is not.
 Feedback would be most welcome.
  2. I omitted error handling, since it is not so relevant for the scope of this project

-TODO: change the file handling to be able to run in a github action as well.
-Currently the way file paths are constructed fails in this context